Mẹo Which antidiabetic drug can be taken in combination with metformin Quizlet

 "Oral contraceptives are contraindicated for diabetics."

-"Oral contraceptives can be taken only if you are on insulin."
+"Oral contraceptives can be taken only if you are

 "Oral contraceptives can be safely taken with oral antidiabetic agents."